jaeyk/comp_thinking_social_science/README.md

 ## Contact

-Content developer: [Jae Yeon Kim](https://jaeyk.github.io/): jkim@kdischool.ac.kr
+Content developer: [Jae Yeon Kim](https://jaeyk.github.io/): jkim638@jhu.edu

 ## Special thanks

-## Special thanks

 This book is collected as much as it is authored.
-It is a remix version of [PS239T](https://github.com/rochelleterman/PS239T), a graduate-level computational methods course at UC Berkeley, originally developed by [Rochelle Terman](http://rochelleterman.com/) (Assistant Professor of Political Science, Chicago) then revised by [Rachel Bernhard](http://rachelbernhard.com/) (Assistant Professor of Political Science, UC Davis).
-I have taught [PS239T](https://github.com/PS239T/spring_2021) as lead instructor in Spring 2019 and TA in Spring 2018 and taught it with [Nick Kuipers](https://nicholaskuipers.com/) (Postdoc, Stanford) in Spring 2020.
+It is a remix version of [PS239T](https://github.com/rochelleterman/PS239T), a graduate-level computational methods course at UC Berkeley, originally developed by [Rochelle Terman](http://rochelleterman.com/) (Assistant Professor of Political Science, Chicago) then revised by [Rachel Bernhard](http://rachelbernhard.com/) (Associate Professor of Quantitative Political Science Research Methods at Nuffield College and the University of Oxford).
+I have taught [PS239T](https://github.com/PS239T/spring_2021) as lead instructor in Spring 2019 and TA in Spring 2018 and taught it with [Nick Kuipers](https://nicholaskuipers.com/) (Assistant Professor of Political Science and Presidential Young Professor at the National University of Singapore) in Spring 2020.
 Other teaching materials draw from the workshops I have created for [D-Lab](https://dlab.berkeley.edu/) and [Data Science Discovery Program](https://data.berkeley.edu/research/discovery-program-home) at UC Berkeley and [the Summer Institute in Computational Social Science hosted by Howard University and Mathematica](https://sicss.io/2021/howard-mathematica/).
-I also have cited all the other references whenever I am aware of related books, articles, slides, blog posts, or YouTube video clips.
+I have also cited all other references, such as related books, articles, slides, blog posts, and YouTube video clips, whenever I am aware of them.

 ![](https://licensebuttons.net/l/by/4.0/88x31.png) This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).